-If you're going to use ACLs to restrict visibility or access, we suggest you review your existing Groups with that in mind.
+If intend to use ACLs to restrict visibility or access, we suggest you review your existing Groups with that in mind.
 The new Group Editor is located in the Settings menu.
-For an explanation of how 3.0 privileges have been migrated to 3.1, see Section 24.6, "Default Users and Roles".
+For an explanation of how privileges are migrated from earlier versions, see Section 24.6, "Default Users and Roles".